tgleigh202/botframework-ivr/AcquirePhoneNumber.md

 ![](images/resourceAccounts.png)

+**Note:**

+Creation of a Resource Account is a long-running operation.
+It can take 15-20 minutes before you can use the account or assign licenses to it.

 ### Step 3 - Add a new Resource Account
 Fill out the Display name of your bot, give it a username, and set the Resource Account Type = Auto Attendant.
 Click **Save** at the bottom.
   * Note down the chosen resource name and domain name.
 This will be needed later in the [Binding stage](#Bind-the-phone-number)

 ![](images/addResourceAccount.png)

 ## Success!
 You now have a phone number, and the calls coming into this phone number can be routed to some entity - in this case, a resource account, identified by a login.
 Next, we will assign one of your licenses to this account.